rhdtownsend/msg/docs/source/user-guide/spectral-abscissa.rst

 Logarithmic Abscissa
 ====================

-As soon as we allow for motion of the detector, relative to the source, the resulting Doppler means that the detector measures a spectrum on an abscissa :math:`\{\lambda'_{k}\}`, where
+As soon as we allow for motion of the detector relative to the source, the resulting Doppler shift means that the detector measures a spectrum on an abscissa :math:`\{\lambda'_{k}\}`, where

 .. math::

    \lambda'_{k} = (1 + z) \lambda_{k} = (1 + z) \lambda_{1} + (k - 1) \Delta \lambda (1 + k)

-From this expression, we can see that the bin width for the detector is different than for the source.
-This messes things up.
+From this expression, we see that the bin width for the detector is different than for the source.
+This in principle means that we have to